ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 Three-octet and four-octet Matroska Element IDs are to be allocated according to the "First Come First Served" policy [@!RFC8126].

-The allowed values in the Elements IDs registry are similar to the ones found in the EBML Element IDs registry defined in Section 17.1 of [@!RFC8794].
+The allowed values in the Elements IDs registry are similar to the ones found in the EBML Element IDs registry defined in [@!RFC8794, section 17.1].

-EBML IDs defined for the EBML Header -- as defined in Section 17.1 of [@!RFC8794] -- **MUST NOT** be used as Matroska Element IDs.
+EBML IDs defined for the EBML Header -- as defined in [@!RFC8794, section 17.1] -- **MUST NOT** be used as Matroska Element IDs.

 Given the scarcity of the One-octet Element IDs, they should only be created to save space for elements found many times in a file.